 Are people haggling you on price?

-Do you feel like your work is undervalued?
+Do you feel like your crochet work is undervalued?

 Wondering where your next sale is going to come from?

-As an artist, you are definitely not alone!
+As a crochet artist, you are definitely not alone!

-Creative types who turn their passion into a business often agree – finding a market that values their work, and is willing to pay for it, is one of the hardest obstacles to overcome.
+Creative types who turn their passion into a business often agree – finding a market that values their work, and is willing to pay for it, can be one of the hardest obstacles to overcome.

 Most of what is offered as an artist is typically not a necessity (you know, food, shelter, water, air…), so finding your ideal clients, without the hassle of questioning your value, is an ideal plan of action.